straut12/sj4u-gh/_pages/ref/coding/data.md

 1. Load css and create dash object
 2. Define figures (charts. ie fig = px.histogram(df, x="values", nbins=1 ), optional text string (markdown), functions(ie to show the data/df)
 3. Layout (see below.. will use html and core components)
-4. Callbacks (not required but can be used for more interactive charts)
+4. Callbacks (not required but can be used for interactive charts)

 **More details**
 * Layout is a hierarchical tree (dash_html_components)